-Academic Obligations: You are expected to read the entire syllabus, course schedule and related documents (including various university policies and guidelines) well in advance and ensure you know and comprehend what is expected of you at all times.
+Academic Obligations: You are required to read the entire syllabus, course schedule and related documents (including various university policies and guidelines) well in advance and ensure you know and comprehend what is expected of you at all times.
 Consult with the course instructor well in advance for any clarifications including clarifications of any announcements or instructions given in Canvas or email.
 Failure to do so does not constitute a reason on your part to fail in fulfilling your obligations or to require exemption(s).
-Personal commitments (even in the seemingly clear emergencies) will not exempt you from fulfilling your academic obligations in a reasonably timely manner.
-If you have an emergency that may affect your participation or completion of any work in the course, you have to contact the instructor and provide evidence in a timely manner.
+Personal commitments will not exempt you from fulfilling your academic obligations in a reasonably timely manner (except in the seemingly clear emergencies).
+If you have an emergency that may affect your participation or completion of any work in the course, you must contact the instructor and provide evidence in a timely manner.
 VERY IMPORTANT: Check Canvas and your patriot emails several times daily.